Semi-boolean and Yosida $\ell$-groups, Martinez and Yosida frames, and the $G+B$ construction: Characterizations and preservation of

 \begin{example} Every existentially closed (e.c.) abelian $\ell$-group is in $\M$.
-Indeed, building on work of Glass-Pierce and Saracino-Wood, Weispfenning \cite[Theorem 3.6.3(2)]{W} showed that an abelian $\ell$-group is e.c. if and only if it is divisible, has the ``splitting property", has no basic elements, has no weak units, and has the ``disjunction property" (this last property is equivalent to condition (6) of our Theorem \ref{Main}).
+Indeed, building on work of Glass-Pierce and Saracino-Wood, Weispfenning \cite[Theorem 3.6.3(2)]{W} showed that an abelian $\ell$-group is e.c. if and only if it is divisible, has the ``splitting property", has no basic elements, has no weak units, and has the ``disjunction property" (this last property says that $\mathbf{C}(G)$ is disjunctive).
 Since a basic result from model theory implies that every abelian $\ell$-group can be embedded in an e.c. abelian $\ell$-group, it follows that every abelian $\ell$-group has an extension in $\M$.
 In particular, there are numerous non-archimedean $\ell$-groups in $\M$.
-For more about e.c. abelian $\ell$-groups, see \cite{W} and \cite{scowcroft} and the references therein.
-See \cite{wynne} and \cite{wynne2} for some recent constructions of ``concrete" non-archimedean e.c. abelian $\ell$-groups. \end{example}
+For more about e.c. abelian $\ell$-groups, see \cite{W} and \cite{scowcroft} and the references therein; see \cite{wynne} and \cite{wynne2} for some constructions of ``concrete" non-archimedean e.c. abelian $\ell$-groups. \end{example}

-We next look at how property (M) behaves with regard to some common operations and extensions.
+Next we look at how (M) behaves with regard to some common operations and extensions.